 We're not expecting Blue Energy to pay a dividend over the next 12 months.

 Blue Energy share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Blue Energy's is 2.3916.
-This would suggest that Blue Energy's shares are significantly more volatile than the average for this exchange and represent, relatively speaking, a slightly higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Blue Energy's is 1.109.
+This would suggest that Blue Energy's shares are a little bit more volatile than the average for this exchange and represent, relatively speaking, a slightly higher risk (but potentially also market-beating returns).

 Blue Energy overview

 Blue Energy Limited, an oil and gas exploration company, engages in the exploration, evaluation, and development of conventional and unconventional oil and gas resources primarily in Queensland and the Northern Territory in Australia.
 The company holds 100% interest in ATP814P project covering 119 square kilometers located in Northern Bowen Basin; and ATP813P project covering 2055 square kilometers located in Galilee Basin in Central West Queensland.
 It also holds 100% interest in ATP854P project covering 771 square kilometers located in Injune in central Queensland; and holds 50% interest in EP199A, EP200, EP205A, EP206, EP207, EP208A, EP209A,EP210A, EP211A projects covering 111,887 square kilometers located in the Wiso Basin of Central Northern Territory.
 The company was incorporated in 1992 and is based in Brisbane, Australia.

 Shein IPO: How to invest in the Shein IPO